-ACL2s includes a data definition framework that supports and automates the generation of such user-defined data types.
+ACL2s includes a data definition framework [7] that supports and automates the generation of such user-defined data types.
 For example, the following form defines a list of integers (loi).

+'''

 (defdata loi (listof integer))

+'''

 Given the above form, ACL2s will automatically generate a type predicate loip, which recognizes lists of integers.
 The data definition framework also supports testing by generating nth-loi, a type enumerator that maps natural numbers into lists of integers.
 In general, a type enumerator for type T is a surjective function from natural numbers to T. ACL2s will automatically generate a type enumerator for any new data types defined using the data definition framework.
+The type predicate and enumerator are generated using a syntax-directed translation.
+We say that foo is a 'type', recognized by the data definition framework, if there exists a predicate function, foop, and an enumerator function, nth-foo.
+If foo is a 'type', it can be used in a defdata form to define another 'type'.
+In the above example, integer is used to define a list of integers (loi).

 ACL2s also proves certain theorems and updates a global table maintaining metadata for existing datatypes, e.g., it will prove and then record that loi is a subtype of true-list.
 Below we show what loip and nth-loi evaluate to on simple examples.

-(loip '(-1 -23 -42 7 13)) = T (nth-loi 26945) = (24 -5 1 0)
+''' (loip '(-1 -23 -42 7 13)) = T

+(nth-loi 26945) = (24 -5 1 0) '''

-The data definition framework in ACL2s provides type enumerators for the primitive types and for types that are combinations of primitive types (e.g., the natural numbers, integers, rationals, and lists).
-It also fully supports userdefined union types, product types, list types, record types, and enumerated types.
+The data definition framework in ACL2s provides type enumerators for the primitive types and for basic ACL2 types that are combinations of primitive types (e.g., the natural numbers, integers, rationals, and lists).
+Each data object in the ACL2 universe is treated as a singleton "type", i.e., a set with just one element, the data object itself.
+The type which represents all of the ACL2 universe is called all; every type is thus a subset of all.
+Also fully supported are user-defined union types, product types, list types, set types, record types, and enumerated types.
 ACL2s even supports custom types (e.g., prime numbers), but then the burden of generating the enumerator falls on the user.
+Table 1 gives a synopsis of the main features of the data definition framework.

-To enable effective testing, one should use type predicates from the data definition framework (e.g., loip) to specify the types of the free variables in the hypotheses of a conjecture.
-The corresponding type enumerator (e.g., nth-loi)can then be used to generate test samples.
+To enable effective testing, one should use type predicates understood by the data definition framework (e.g., loip) to specify the types of the free variables in the hypotheses of a conjecture.
+The corresponding type enumerator (e.g., nth-loi) can then be used to generate test samples.
 There are many ways in which test generation can proceed.
-For example, we can enumerate test instances up to a certain size; we can randomly sample; we can do both.
-Currently we randomly sample.
+For example, we can enumerate test instances up to a certain size (bounded exhaustive testing); we can randomly sample (random testing); we can do both.
+Currently, the default is to randomly sample.
 Furthermore, the separation of concerns between enumerators and random number generators also gives us the flexibility to choose any kind of random distribution.
 Currently we have support for pseudo-geometric and pseudo-uniform random distributions.